-During the three months ended June 30, 2017, there were no other material changes outside the ordinary course of business to the specified contractual obligations set forth in the contractual obligations table included in our Annual Report on Form 10-K for the fiscal year ended March 31, 2017.
+During the six months ended September 30, 2017, there were no other material changes outside the ordinary course of business to the specified contractual obligations set forth in the contractual obligations table included in the Company's Annual Report on Form 10-K for the fiscal year ended March 31, 2017, filed with the SEC on June 14, 2017.
+In October 2017, the Company obtained financing commitments of up to \$140.0 million from NovaQuest Capital Management and Hercules Capital, which require the Company to make interest and principal payments at various intervals.
+The financing commitments are described further in "Note 8-Subsequent Events."